 This study shows how economies build housing, and how housing builds economies.
 Housing practitioners are familiar with the “housing economic value chain”, through which housing is created, occupied and traded.
 Land is identified, planned, subdivided and serviced, and then accommodation is built, either as a complete unit, or incrementally.
 The land and houses are then traded and occupied (whether formally or informally owned and rented), and improved over time.
 However, the more detailed mechanics of the “housing economic value chain” are less clearly understood.
 Make no mistake, there is a huge body of literature that calculates and quantifies the role of housing in developed economies.
 The difficulty is that in most developing economies, what we understand housing to be, how it is developed, and therefore the role it plays in economic growth is quite different to the structure in developed economies.
 Also, it is often difficult for housing specialists and economists to “talk housing” without losing each other.
 And finally, in many developing countries, sufficient data does not exist to make a reasoned estimation of the impact of housing on the economy.

-The Housing in the Economy blog series will unpack the workings of the housing economic value chain.
+The Housing in the Economy blog series unpacks the workings of the housing economic value chain.
 We will look at the two key housing value chains that influence the economy: the residential construction value chain, and the residential rental value chain.
 These value chains will be broken down into their most important parts.

 Firstly, we will consider the direct economic impact of housing.
 That is, what – and how much – initial economic impact is created (value creation, or gross value added) during the construction and rental of houses.
 We will also trace the first-round economic effects that are generated directly from the ingredients required to construct or rent accommodation (that is, intermediate inputs such as raw materials, manufactured goods and services).
 In this way, we will show what areas of the economy are stimulated by house construction and rental activity.